metafates/mangal/README.md

 This script will automatically detect OS & Distro and use the best option available.
 For example, on macOS it will try to use Homebrew, on Ubuntu it will install the `.deb` package and so on...

-> Termux support is limited to downloading manga.
-You can't read chapters or use headless chrome based scrapers
+> Termux support is limited to downloading manga only.
+> You can't read chapters or use headless chrome based scrapers

 <details>
 <summary>😡 I hate scripts!
 Show me how to install it manually</summary>